springfall2008/batpred/docs/apps-yaml.md

 ```

 If you are running GivTCP v3 and have an AIO or a 3 phase inverter then the helper regular expression will not correctly work
-and you will need to manually set geserial in apps.yaml to your inverter serial number, i.e.:
+and you will need to manually set geserial in apps.yaml to your inverter serial number, e.g.:

 ```yaml
 geserial: 'chNNNNgZZZ'